owickstrom/specifying-and-testing-web-applications/src/slides.md

             - DOM queries
         - Use regular PureScript packages
         - Interpreter built in Haskell
+    - Temporal Operators:
+        - Change the modality of the sub-expression
+        - Available operators from LTL:
+            ```haskell
+            next :: forall a. a -> a
+            always :: Boolean -> Boolean
+            until :: Boolean -> Boolean -> Boolean
+            ```
     - DOM Queries
         - Two operators:
           - `queryOne`